-If you are eligible to participate in the Federal Work Study (FWS) program, your allotment will be included in your financial aid package and an additional letter should arrive in August with more information.
-Be sure to keep your letter as proof of work study eligibility; you will need to present it to your hiring department.
+If you are eligible to participate in the Federal Work Study (FWS) program, your allotment will be included in your financial aid package and an additional authoriztion letter will arrive via campus email in August.
+Be sure to keep the email authorization letter as proof of work study eligibility; you must present it to your hiring department.

 If you have any questions about the amount of FWS you received in your financial aid package, please contact the Office of Financial Aid at (603) 641-7110 or at firstname.lastname@example.org.

 What is Federal Work Study?

 FWS is money awarded to you as part of your financial aid package funded by the Federal government and the college.
 It provides funds that are earned through part time employment at the college.